 Pharmacotherapy III is the third course in a six-course Pharmacotherapy series.
-The series of courses occur during the second professional year of the PharmD program.
+The series of February 2024 21 courses occur during the second professional year of the PharmD program.
 The courses in the Pharmacotherapy course series are designed to develop the student's knowledge of pharmacotherapy and to develop the ability to apply pharmacotherapy concepts and principles to different disease states.
 The course sequence reinforces pathophysiology and pharmacology and emphasizes clinical symptomatology; diagnostic testing and diagnosis; therapeutic agents and evidence based medicine supporting agents use; applicable clinical practice guidelines; and therapeutic drug monitoring for each disorder/condition.

-PPR 6690 CLINICAL ABILITIES LAB II
+PPR 6691D CLINICAL ABILITIES LAB II

 Clinical Abilities Lab II is the second course in the Clinical Abilities Lab series.
 The series of courses occur during the second professional year of the PharmD curriculum.
-This lab-based course provides students with hands-on experiences and practice to achieve proficiency in the abilities, through integration of knowledge, skills, behaviors, and values, that are essential for a pharmacy practitioner to provide patient care using the pharmacists' patient care process.
+This lab-based course instructs students through in class lectures and discussions that are essential for a pharmacy practitioner to provide patient care using the pharmacists' patient care process.
 The Clinical Abilities Lab also provides students opportunities to practice and develop trustworthiness when performing entrustable professional activities (EPAs).
 Students will apply and integrate knowledge from the Pharmacotherapy course sequence to patient cases.
-Throughout the Clinical Abilities Lab series, students will practice communication with patients and other health care providers, educating patients and caregivers on medications and self-monitoring devices, patient interviewing skills, physical assessment, performing prescription drug utilization reviews, and prescription verification.
+Throughout the Clinical Abilities Lab series, students will practice communication with patients and other healthcare providers, educating patients and caregivers on medications and selfmonitoring devices, patient interviewing skills, physical assessment, performing prescription drug utilization reviews, and prescription verification.
 Knowledge of commonly prescribed medications, drug information, biostatistics, pharmacy law, and pharmacy calculations are reinforced.